initxlab/ngd-api/README.md

 - Testing
 - Client Side Uuid generator/validator

-We will be happy to present you our solution.
+We will be more than happy to present you a demo of our solution.

 Team Inixtlab